Gale Katchur

-Gale Katchur is a Canadian politician and current mayor of Fort Saskatchewan, Alberta.
+Gale Katchur is a Canadian politician and former mayor of Fort Saskatchewan, Alberta.

 Biography

 Katchur was born Gale Lewchuk in Fort St. John, British Columbia, but raised on a farm near Spirit River, Alberta.

 Katchur served as a civil servant in the Alberta government before moving to private industry with Baker International.
 A few years after the birth of her second child in 1983, Katchur was hired as a civil servant for the City of Fort Saskatchewan where she worked for 17 years.

 Katchur was first elected to political office in 2007 as a Fort Saskatchewan city councillor, officially resigning her job within the city government upon her election.

 In 2010, she defeated incumbent mayor Jim Sheasgreen by earning 54.8% of the popular vote in the two-candidate mayoral race.
 She was reelected in 2013, 2017 and 2021.

 Katchur is the second female mayor in the history of Fort Saskatchewan.
 Muriel Abdurahman was the first.